Last updated 4 November 2022

 We may disclose your information to third-parties for carrying out the purposes as described in this privacy notice.
 These categories of third-party recipients include:

-- Given that we are part of an international organisation, your personal information may be transferred to and stored by affiliated organisations outside of the European Union.
-For example, when we collect your personal information it will be transferred to, processed by and stored with our US entity – Humane Society International, a charitable Washington, DC nonprofit corporation registered at 1255 23rd Street, NW, Suite 450, Washington, DC, USA.
+- given that we are part of an international organisation, your personal information may be transferred to and stored by affiliated organisations outside of the European Union.
+For example, when we collect your personal information it will be transferred to, processed by and stored with our US affiliate – Humane Society International, a charitable Washington, DC nonprofit corporation registered at 1255 23rd Street, NW, Suite 450, Washington, DC, USA.
+We take the privacy of our supporters and visitors seriously and therefore take steps to safeguard your information, including ensuring an adequate level of data protection in accordance with EU standards in effect as of the date of this privacy notice.
+These steps include use of Standard Contractual Clauses for transfers of personal information between our EU and US affiliates, which require the US affiliate to protect EU Residents’ personal information in accordance with applicable data protection laws.

 - advertisers and advertising networks, including Facebook and Google, that require the data to select and serve relevant adverts to you and others.
 We use cloud-based providers who operate within the EU under suitable data protection arrangements and security controls in place in accordance with the requirements in GDPR;